MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 `pac paportal list -v`

+> [!NOTE]
+> This parameter is supported from Power Platform CLI version 1.22.4 onwards.

 All of the available sites in the Power Pages home page **Active sites** section.
 This list shows sites that are created on the new data model and the existing data model, whether the environment has been enabled for the new data model or not.

 ## Editing newly created site on new data model